reflectoring/reflectoring.github.io/content/blog/2022/2022-03-17-getting-started-with-amazon-kinesis.md

 Examples of consumer applications are custom applications running on EC2 instances, EMR clusters, Lambda functions, or a Kinesis Data Firehose delivery stream which can use another AWS service such as DynamoDB, Redshift, or S3 to store the results of their processing.

 As part of the processing, the consumer applications can store their results using another AWS service such as DynamoDB, Redshift, or S3.
-The consumer applications process the data in real or near real-time which makes the Kinesis Data Streams service most useful for building time-sensitive applications like real-time dashboards, and anomaly detection.
+The consumer applications process the data in real or near real-time which makes the Kinesis Data Streams service most useful for building time-sensitive applications like real-time dashboards and anomaly detection.

 Another common use of Kinesis Data Streams is the real-time aggregation of data followed by loading the aggregated data into a data warehouse or map-reduce cluster.

-The data is stored in Kinesis Data Stream for 24 hours by default which can be configured to store the data beyond 24 hours up to 365 days.
+The data is stored in Kinesis Data Stream for 24 hours by default but it can be configured to up to 365 days.

-### Kinesis Data Stream, Shards, and Records
+### Streams, Shards, and Records

 When using Kinesis Data Streams, we first set up a data stream and then build producer applications that push data to the data stream and consumer applications that read and process the data from the data stream: